seijin-kobayashi/late-phase-weights/README.md

 # NEURAL NETWORKS WITH LATE-PHASE WEIGHTS

 by <b>Johannes von Oswald*, Seijin Kobayashi*</b><br/>
-Alexander Meulemans, Christian Henning, Joao Sacramento<br/>
+Alexander Meulemans, Christian Henning, Benjamin F. Grewe, Joao Sacramento<br/>
 (* – equal contribution)

 In this repository, you can find a PyTorch implementation of [neural network with late-phase weights](https://arxiv.org/abs/2007.12927).